hustler-z/hustler/linux/docs/sched.rst

-SCHED_FIFO can be used only with static priorities higher than 0, which means that when a SCHED_FIFO thread becomes runnable, it will always immediately preempt any currently running SCHED_OTHER, SCHED_BATCH, or SCHED_IDLE thread.
+SCHED_FIFO can be used only with static priorities higher than 0, which means that when a SCHED_FIFO thread becomes runnable, it will always immediately preempt any currently running SCHED_NORMAL, SCHED_BATCH, or SCHED_IDLE thread.
 SCHED_FIFO is a simple scheduling algorithm without time slicing.

 @SCHED_RR: Round-robin scheduling